Jai Lalitha

 Jai Lalitha is a 2014 Indian Kannada-language comedy film directed by Pon Kumaran.
 It stars Sharan, Aishwarya Devan, Disha Pandey and Ravishankar Gowda in the lead roles.
 The film is a remake of the Malayalam film Mayamohini (2012).
 Jai Lalitha released on 27 June 2014.

 Previously titled Smt.
-Jayalalitha, the film met with controversies over the name coinciding with the name of the Chief Minister of Tamil Nadu, Jayalalithaa.
+Jayalalitha, the film met with controversies over the name coinciding with the name of the then Chief Minister of Tamil Nadu, Shri Jayalalithaa (d.
+2016).
 Later, it was renamed as Jai Lalitha.
 However, the director clarified that the name has no connection with the chief minister and instead signifies the strong embodiment of the 'woman-in-disguise' character that Sharan was supposed to play.

 Production

 Pon Kumaran, who tasted success with Vishnuvardhana and Chaarulatha, planned to remake the Malayalam hit film Mayamohini in Kannada.
 He approached actor Sharan and narrated the story to him while on the sets of Kempegowda.
 Sharan was initially reluctant to appear in a female get-up.
 Later, he agreed upon the role and shed around 11 kilos in preparation.
 To get the external appearance right, he went through beauty treatments including facial, bleaching and threading.
 He stated that he lived like a woman for four months, trying to adopt feminine mannerisms by shutting himself at home and wearing his wife's clothes to practice.

 Jai Lalitha was shot in Bangalore, Mysore and other areas of Karnataka.